MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 	Set-LabelPolicy -Identity Scanner -AdvancedSettings @{PFileSupportedExtensions=ConvertTo-Json(".xml", ".tiff")}

-For detailed instructions, see [Change which file types get protected](clientv2-admin-guide-file-types.md#change-which-file-types-to-protect) from the admin guide.
+For detailed instructions, see [Change which file types to protect](clientv2-admin-guide-customizations.md#change-which-file-types-to-protect) from the admin guide.

 ## When files are rescanned